-The guidance below is effective April 12, 2021, and supersedes previously published guidance for laboratories.
+The guidance below is effective immediately, and supersedes previously published guidance for laboratories.
 Faculty should remember many laboratory staff and trainees may need time to adjust their schedules with this new guidance, so they should give their laboratories adequate time to implement any changes.

 - Guidance is for laboratory-based research only

 - Faculty/PIs are responsible for monitoring the behavior in their laboratory and compliance with this guidance